sinaghassemi/EnronSpamDetection/README.md

 - The punctuation marks are removed from the contents.

-- Stop words such as whom, this, that, ... which can not provide useful information are also removed in pre-processing.
+- Stop words such as whom, this, that, etc which can not provide useful information are also removed in pre-processing.

 - To challenge the classification methods and their generalization capability, I also remove the most common words which are only present in one of the categories (ham or spam), some of these words which are only present in ham E-mails are the name of Enron employees which the ham files are originated from,  or the words that are only seen in spam files are the name of the companies which have sent spam E-mails.
 Therefore, I decided to exclude these words to further challenge the classifiers and prevent overfitting on the dataset.

+- Lower and upper boundary is applied to the number of word characters, therefore one character words and words with more than 40 characters are removed.
+These words are resulted from previous pre-processing steps and most of them are the remaining HTML syntax.

+- An upper boundary is also applied to the number of words in the E-mail content, so E-mails with more than 1000 words are truncated.
+We will see this is necessary to control the input size of the LSTM classifier.

 - After applying these pre-processing, since there are multiple E-mails in both spam and ham classes, I removed the duplicates by measuring the similarity of E-mails in each class, this similarity is measured by the fraction of identical lines to all the E-mail lines, I remove those duplicates with more than 90 % similarity.
 Removing duplicates is essential since their presence increases the possibility that a duplicated sample falls into both training and test set which makes the classifier prone to overfitting.

-# 1.3 Feature extraction
+# 3. Feature Extraction

-After reading and pre-processing the E-mails contents in both spam and ham classes, tokenization is performed.
+After pre-processing the E-mails contents in both spam and ham classes, tokenization is performed.
 Tokenization is the process of splitting the text into small parts called tokens.
 Here, tokens are words hence tokenization is the process of splitting the E-mail content into words.

 Then, for all the classifiers except LSTM, I extract features using "bag of words" method.
 Therefore, first, a vocabulary is constructed using contents in both ham and spam classes.
-Then, a number of most common words (512 words in our experiment) is selected as the words in the bag.
-For each E-mail in the dataset, the occurrence of each word in the bag is counted for that E-mail.
+Then, a number of most common words (512 words in our experiment) is selected for the words in the bag.
+For each E-mail in the dataset, the occurrence of each word in the bag is counted in that E-mail.
 As a result, the data would be a two-dimensional array as following: